karlssberg/Motiv/docs/index.md

 To create a proposition with the minimal of fuss, you can omit the `WhenTrue()` and `WhenFalse()` methods.
-In this case, Motiv will automatically use the propositional statement when the proposition is satisfied, and prefix it with a "!" when it's not.
+In this case, Motiv will automatically use the propositional statement when the proposition is satisfied, and prefix it with a "!" when it is not.

 For example, the following proposition will return "is even" when the number is even and "!is even" when it is not.